Scott Hall | Head Coach

 A three-sport athlete at Shenandoah High School (1990-93), Hall attended Ball State University.
 He earned his B.S. degree in secondary education from Ball State in 1999.

 Stacey Goyette | Assistant Coach

-Stacey Goyette, one of Butler’s most accomplished players during her time as a Bulldog, enters her third season as an assistant coach.
-She joined the staff in August, 2016.
+Stacey Goyette, one of Butler’s most accomplished players during her time as a Bulldog, has served as an assistant coach with her alma mater since joining the staff in August, 2016.

 Goyette is actively involved in all aspects of the program, including serving as the team’s pitching coach.

 In her first season at Butler, the 2017 Bulldogs posted an 11-9 conference record in qualifying for the BIG EAST Tournament.
 Goyette also helped the Bulldogs to 20 wins and a fifth-place finish in the BIG EAST during the 2018 season.

 During the 2019 campaign, Goyette guided standout left-hander Alyssa Graves to a BIG EAST-best 179 strikeouts on the season.
 Freshman hurler Karli Ricketts posted a no-hitter.